codepilotsf/ezpz-ui/src/routes/checkbox-group/+page.md

 # CheckboxGroup

-Use a CheckboxGroup to group multiple Checkbox components for a predictable layout and the ability to two-way bind a `selected` array value coupled to which radio button is selected.
+Use a CheckboxGroup to group multiple Checkbox components for a predictable layout and the ability to two-way bind a `value` array value coupled to which radio button is value.
 Additionally, you can  set a `scheme` or `color` as a single property to be inherited by all child Checkboxs.

 ### Example

-Use `bind:selected` to two-way bind a reactive array of selected items.
+Use `bind:value` to two-way bind a reactive array of value items.

 ```svelte
 <script>